 Enter code 835 under line 6 if claiming this credit.
-Also, see the Restriction for Certain Tax Credits - Limited to One per Project below and the Combined Limitation on page 52 for additional limitations.
+Also, see the Restriction for Certain Tax Credits - Limited to One per Project below and the Combined Limitation below for additional limitations.

 Restriction for Certain Tax Credits - Limited to One per Project